-PRK is similar to LASIK in that it uses laser energy to reshape the cornea to treat refractive errors permanently.
+PRK and TransPRK are similar to LASIK in that they use laser energy to reshape the cornea to treat refractive errors permanently.

-Unlike with conventional surface laser methods like LASEK, Epi-LASIK and PRK, with TransPRK the eye is not touched with any instrument.
+Unlike with conventional surface laser methods like LASEK, Epi-LASIK, and PRK, with TransPRK the eye is not touched with any instrument.

 Instead, the SCHWIND AMARIS laser removes the epithelium (the outer layer of the cornea), without suction, flap, or blade, and without the use of blunt alcohol.
 This touch-free procedure is non-invasive, safe, and gentle to the eye.
 Discover more about TransPRK here.